TangoSensory/DataIngestion/README.md

 # DataIngestion

+** NOT A PRODUCTION SYSTEM - Coded in a time-limited manner as part of a job application **

-A time-constrained (partial)solution to meet the following spec:
+A time-constrained partial solution to meet the following spec:

 # DataIngestion Challenge